akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 v.
 Research - Describe an overview of your research process and how that will tie in with other delivery activities.

-Project Management Approach is included as part of your 7-page limitation.

 ### <a name="4.05"></a>Sec.
 4.05 Approach to User Interface and User Experience Design

+OCS will not be providing expertise in this area, but rather we will rely on the successful vendor to lead this portion of the project deliverables.
 Proposals must contain information that describes how you will perform user experience and user interface design as a part of the overall user research.
 The proposal should also contain information about how this research will be translated into relevant user stories and ultimately into working software.

-Approach to User Interface and User Experience Design is included as part of your 7-page limitation.

 ### <a name="4.06"></a>Sec.
 4.06 Staffing Plan

 Provide a Staffing Plan that describes your understanding of the requirements and details the number of personnel by skill level/labor category needed to satisfy the objectives and requirements in [SECTION 3 SCOPE OF WORK & CONTRACT INFORMATION](#3.01).
-The Staffing plan is included as part of your 7-page limitation.
-Resumes and letters of intent are not included as part of your 7-page limitation.
+The Staffing plan is included as part of your page limitation, however, submission of resumes and letters of intent are not Please include resumes adn letters of intent as attachments.

 At a minimum, provide: